Smashing Conventional Wisdom Part 1

 In the past, when I considered myself 'getting healthy' I was eating egg white omelettes with a side of Kashi Good Friends cereal in 0% fat greek yogurt instead of milk.
 I avoided meat completely 2 days a week and I refrained from eating more than 2 oz of meat at a time when I did eat it.
 I used Smart Balance on my cauliflower mashed potatoes with no salt.
 Instead of eating meat I ate chicken and drank protein shakes from the bacteria encrusted blenders at the gym.
 I got all those food suggestions from the internet, cable news health clips and Oxygen Magazine.
 And those recommendations can work for some people.
 I was an inflamed mess with a pissed off liver and a confused immune system.
 None of those suggestions worked for me.
 Almost as bad as the food suggestions were the exercise suggestions.
 And I say ALMOST as bad because there is some sound advice out there in the globo gym.
 Just like there are grains of sound investing advice in federal prison.

+Once I started reading about ancestral health and implementing some principles Myths started getting busted.
 The first myth of conventional wisdom was busted when I learned tread mills are bad.
 Turns out one can achieve and maintain excellent health and never go on a treadmill, or any indoor cardio machine.
 Finding that out was like a punch in the gut.
 The hours I have logged on a treadmill are infinite.
 Worse yet is recalling the anger I have felt waiting in line for a treadmill.
 I'll chalk it up as a character building experience.
 Another myth that was busted at the gym is that jogging is not the best way to lose weight.
 It's not even the 6th best exercise to do to lose weight.
-Here're other things I learned: using the pull up machine at the globo gym will prevent you from being able to do a real pull up.
+Here're other things I learned (these are not myths): using the pull up machine at the globo gym will prevent you from being able to do a real pull up.
 You can and should squat past your knees.
 Women can and should lift heavy weight and will not bulk up.
 Exercise is the least important element in weight loss.
 Diet and stress management are the keys to weight loss.
 Exercise can be attempted after diet and stress management are under control, which can take months.
 Last but not least in this post but certainly there are plenty more myths about exercise being perpetuated every day, is that running shoes are a product of marketing that may hurt your legs and feet.

 There could be a whole web site devoted to false conventional food wisdom.
 The most significant myth was busted when I found out that grains are not nutritious enough to bother eating.
 That grains are third world nutrition.
 They will keep you alive but not let you thrive.
 "Heart healthy whole grains" are part of a government sanctioned food group that makes me fat and sick.
 How about the food pyramid?
 Was it created to nurture grain and U.S. agricultural interests?
 I have no idea but the food pyramid, or plate, whatever it has morphed into, with its high grain recommendation is completely disregarded in our house.